 Owning one's online presence is no longer limited to keeping tabs only on your desktop computer or the websites you visit.
 Our ability to connect practically anywhere at anytime through a mobile device means that security guidelines should also be applied whenever we are accessing data or information.
 Whether using a phone, tablet, or other device for business or personal use these 5 mobile security best practices apply.

 The first step in protecting your mobile device, and the data it holds, is requiring user authentication before access can be granted.
-Mobile devices should require the user to input a Personal Identification Number (PIN) or some other password form in order to unlock the home screen.
+Nbsp; Mobile devices should require the user to input a Personal Identification Number (PIN) or some other password form in order to unlock the home screen.
 Setting a PIN ensures that the data within the device is protected should the device get lost, stolen, or otherwise fall into the wrong hands.
+Nbsp;

 Keep Operating System Up to Date